Stag's horn clubmosses

 References

 Botanical Society of Britain and Island (BSBI) 2024.
-Lycopodium clavatum L., Stag's-horn Clubmoss. https://fermanagh.bsbi.org/lycopodium-clavatum-l [Empirical evidence; Academic literature]
+Lycopodium clavatum L., Stag's-horn Club moss. https://fermanagh.bsbi.org/lycopodium-clavatum-l [Empirical evidence; Academic literature]

-Coupe, R.A.; Ray, C.A.; Comeau, A.; Ketcheson, M.V., Annas, R. 1982.
+Coupe, R.A., Ray, C.A., Comeau, A., Ketcheson, M.V., Annas, R. 1982.
 A guide to some common plants in the Skeena Area, British Columbia.Land Management Handbook 4.
 Ministry of Forests, Province of British Columbia.
 [Empirical evidence; grey literature]

 Eriksson, O. 1989.
 Seedling dynamics and life histories in clonal plants.
-Oikos.
-55: 231-238.
+Oikos 55: 231-238.
 [Empirical evidence; Academic literature]

-Foster, David R. 1985.
+Foster, D.R.
+1985.
 Vegetation development following fire in Picea mariana (black spruce) - Pleurozium forests of south-eastern Labrador, Canada.
 Journal of Ecology.
 73: 517-534.
 [Empirical evidence; Academic literature]